mancusarasa/chaindots_interview/README.md

 # Check the amount of posts, followers/following of user1
 curl -H "Content-type: application/json" -H "Authorization: Token $TOKEN" -X GET localhost:8000/api/users/1/
 ```

+# Pending tests

+I could have done some more tests that included more combinations of pagination settings, and also play around with disabling the `author_id` field.
+However, I feel I provided enought unit tests to assert that the presented API behaves like it was specified.